Sm Head 05

 • Liver insulting the Lung symptoms - stifling sensation in the chest, sensation that inhaling is insufficient, coughing, wheezing, labored breathing

-Note: To understand the term "Qi", thus to get a better grasp of the following disharmony, we encourage our readers to review the short materials What is Qi and The Concept of Qi in Traditional Chinese Medicine in the Vitality chapter.
+Note: To understand the term "Qi", thus to get a better grasp of the following disharmony, we encourage our readers to review the short materials What is Qi and Qi in Traditional Chinese Medicine in the Vitality chapter.

 When the Liver "overacts" the Spleen symptoms include poor appetite, abdominal distention, epigastric pain, feeling of pulsation in the epigastrium, sour regurgitation, nausea, belching, diarrhea or constipation.
 Another victim of the Liver is the Lung.
-When the Liver assaults the Lung the Qi of the Lung stagnates manifesting in symptoms such as stifling sensation in the chest, sensation that inhaling is insufficient, coughing, wheezing, labored breathing.
+When the Liver assaults the Lung the Qi of the Lung stagnates, manifesting in symptoms such as stifling sensation in the chest, coughing, wheezing, sensation that inhaling is insufficient, labored breathing(3).

 Major Chinese herbs